 archaicBack to top

-An advance indication of a future event; an omen:pale moon and watery sun are known as prognostics of rain
+An advance indication of a future event; an omen:a pale moon and watery sun are known as prognostics of rain

 Is a prediction of a likely course of a medical condition, so much more prognostic than an advance indation of a future event; or, an omen?